cliftondavies/Apple/README.md

 Finally, the Bottom/Footer contains small prints, structured with a couple of paragraphs, and a list of footer links.

-# Layout & Presentation
+### Layout & Presentation

-CSS Grid is solely employed for the layout and alignment of this project.
+CSS Grid is solely employed for the layout and alignment of this webpage.

 For the Page Wrapper, a grid with three rows is created to position the three main areas - Top, Middle and Bottom/Footer.